DavidSpriggs/intern-tutorial-esri-jsapi/README.md

 The key to making intern work with the esri jsapi is two fold:

-1. You have to use intern-geezer due to a [bug](https://bugs.dojotoolkit.org/ticket/15616) in dojo 1.8.3 and below.
-Esri jsapi 3.6 is based on dojo 1.8.3.
-If your looking to support old IE (8 and below) you need to use intern-geezer anyway.
+1. Intern 1.3 will work with esrijs 3.6 and 3.7.
+If your app is looking to support old IE (8 and below) you will need to also use intern-geezer.
+Good news is the intern config will work for both, so you can install intern and intern-geezer side by side and use both by defining different test suites.

 2. Defining the intern loader to work with the esri jsapi.
 Intern uses a local copy of dojo core.
 As such you need to tell it where to find the esri jsapi.
 Do this in your intern config file: